JoeyStanley/real/_posts/2019-05-04-simulating_werewolf.md

 The last role I've programmed so far is the Witch.
 The first of the Witch's two powers is a saving spell.
 After the werewolves have made their attack, and if the Angel hasn't already saved them, the Witch is told who is about to die.
 If they want, the Witch may save that person---but they can only do so once per game.
 Additionally, they also have a kill that they can use once per game, but I haven't programmed that in yet.
 The Witch is on the townspeople's side, so they should aim to use their kill on a werewolf.

 So, in a real game, the Witch uses their save wisely.
-They usually don't use it the first round and will most likely use it whem they have a good reason to save that person.
+They usually don't use it the first round and will most likely use it when they have a good reason to save that person.
 I can't program all the gut feelings and stuff that go into the game, so I simply made it so that the Witch uses their power 33% of the times they have the opportunity to.
 So, it doesn't always get used each game.

 Anyway, here are the results of a game that includes some number of werewolves, one Angel, one Witch, and the rest as townspeople:

 <img src="/images/plots/werewolf/witch.jpeg" style="width: 100%;"/>

 So, *very* close to the same as the previous plot.
 The Witch's save really doesn't change the odds all that much.
-There are ways that I could program it better: like they would automatically use it if they know they're going to be killed, or the odds of using it increase the futher along in the game they are.
+There are ways that I could program it better: like they would automatically use it if they know they're going to be killed, or the odds of using it increase the further along in the game they are.
 Maybe if I add this in, their effect will be stronger.

 ## Conclusion (for now)